 Bystanders play a critical role in the prevention of sexual and relationship violence.
 They are "individuals who observe violence or witness the conditions that perpetuate violence.
-They are not directly involved but have the choice to intervene, speak up, or do something about it."
-We want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
+They are not directly involved but have the choice to intervene, speak up, or do something about it."5 We want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
 We may not always know what to do even if we want to help.
 Below is a list of some ways to be an active bystander.
-If you or someone else is in immediate danger, dial 911.
-This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to interrupt.
+If you or someone else is in immediate danger, dial Campus Police at 521-6235 or 911.6 This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to physically intervene.

 - 1. Watch out for your friends and fellow students/employees.
 If you see someone who looks like they could be in trouble or need help, ask if they are ok. - 2.
 Confront people who seclude, hit on, and try to make out with, or have sex with people who are incapacitated. - 3.
 Speak up when someone discusses plans to take sexual advantage of another person. - 4.
-Believe someone who discloses sexual assault, abusive behavior, or experience with stalking. - 5.
-Refer people to on or off campus resources listed in this document for support in health, counseling, or with legal assistance.
+Believe someone who discloses sexual assault, abusive behavior, and/or experience with stalking. - 5.
+Refer people to on or off campus resources listed in this document for support in health, counseling, and/or with legal assistance.